Restore ordering of symbols using specified-delay shift registers

 The block can accept the data types

-and fixed-point.
-The block inherist data type of this output will
+double, and fixed-point.
+The data type of the output will be the

 A vector that lists the number of symbols that fit in each shift register of the corresponding interleaver.
 The length of this vector is the number of shift registers.